Winter Car Storage

 Thirdly, before storage, clean your car inside and out and remember to polish – don’t put a car cover over a dirty car.
 Make sure to also apply a quick coat of wax, so it’s ready to go when you need it again.
 After months of trekking in outside dirt, now is the time to give the carpets a deep clean.
 But if you plan on using a steam-cleaner, do this far in advance to avoid any moisture buildup while in storage.
 Silica gel packs placed inside the car during storage can also absorb excess moisture that can accumulate during the wet season.
 Though there is no way to avoid mice and other small critters, it is important to take precautions, and you may want to consider mousetraps around your car, along with sound repellant devices.

 The next step is to tend to your vehicle’s fluids.
 Gasoline can form deposits if it’s stored for long periods of time, so adding a fuel stabilizer to your nearly full gas tank is very important.
 Schedule an oil change as well to get rid of any corrosive materials.

 It’s important to remember to top off on coolant, especially if you live in an area that gets a lot of snow or experiences extremely low temperatures in the winter.

 For older vehicles without engine computers, remove the battery and store it.
 Newer models with computers can experience performance problems if the battery is disconnected for too long, so hook the battery up to a smart charger when in storage instead.

-Whether you’re putting a valuable vintage car to bed or storing away a specialty vehicle you don’t want to drive on wet, snowy or salty roads, protect your car from nasty winter road conditions.
+Whether you’re putting a valuable vintage car to bed or storing away a specialty vehicle you don’t want to drive during the winter months, it’s important to protect your car from the potentially nasty winter road conditions.
 And if you’re not storing your vehicle during the winter, ensure it’s regularly cleaned and rinsed off with fresh water to remove any salt and road dirt buildup.

 Dealer Members with New Car Dealers Association